SLFireFlash/PasswordGen/README.md

 im working on developing advance pw gen but its not completed. so i set advance gen button to disable. but you can gen simple passwords

+btw there are no styles added to the web page lol..